-You may find yourself dealing with conflict in the team, having to motivate team members to be more productive, negotiating with senior managers, attending meetings or problem solving.
+You may find yourself dealing with conflict in the team, having to motivate team members to be more productive, negotiating with senior managers, attending meetings or problem-solving.

-Throughout the course of the day there are probably multiple different tasks you need to carry out, and each one of those tasks requires a different approach to ensure its completed quickly and effectively.
+Throughout the course of the day, there are probably multiple different tasks you need to carry out, and each one of those tasks requires a different approach to ensure it's completed quickly and effectively.

 To describe what the different parts of a leader or managers role is, Henry Mintzberg said in his book "Mintzberg on Management: Inside our Strange World of Organizations'" that a manager or leader has 10 primary roles or behaviours.
 These categorise the different roles or functions that a leader or manager has.
 These are called Mintzberg's Management Roles.

 The 10 Management roles are split into 3 different categories:

 Interpersonal - Conversations between 2 or more people